robertklep/nl.scanno.owntracks/README.md

 ### Homey now supports speech.
 Ask Homey where a user is, and it will tell you the current name of the GeoFence the user is at.

 The settings page contains:
-- The option to use the HiveMQ public broker
+- The option to use MQTT next to HTTPS (HTTPS is enabled as default)
 - IP adres or DNS name of the broker wehre to connect top
 - Portnumber to connect to.
 - The option to use a secure session (TLS).
 No support for self signed certificates.